-This photo is grainy and has pixels that aren't uniform, so the noise is especially noticeable when you zoom in.
+This photo is grainy and full of pixel variation, and the noise is especially noticeable when you zoom in.
 Where there should be smooth gradients, there are obvious layers of color.
-Slide to the After photo to see how Denoise DLX reduces noise and smooths out rough edges.
+Slide to the After photo to see how Denoise reduces noise and smooths out rough edges.

-Whether you want to clean up some stray pixels that can only be seen once you zoom in, or you’re trying to salvage a grainy photo with obvious noise, our Denoise DLX effect can clear up and brighten any image immediately.
+Whether you want to clean up some stray pixels that can only be seen once you zoom in, or you’re trying to salvage a grainy photo with obvious noise, our Denoise tool can clear up and brighten any image immediately.